Once more into the storm

 “Karl may just be one of the most studied hurricanes ever,” said meteorology professor Ed Zipser at the University of Utah, who was on the DC-8 aircraft and in the churning hurricane that day.
 Zipser and his colleagues hope that the data they collected from Karl, as well as from several other storms during the 2010 Atlantic hurricane season, will help them illuminate a dark secret of hurricanes.
 Just what is it that makes a storm like Karl rapidly intensify into powerful hurricane in such a short time?
 And what makes others fizzle out?

-Braun and Zipser are two of about three hundred scientists, engineers, pilots, and crew who have been pursuing hurricanes to gather more observations through the NASA Genesis and Rapid Intensification Processes (GRIP) experiment.
+Braun and Zipser are two of about three hundred scientists, engineers, pilots, and crew who have been pursuing hurricanes to gather more observations through NASA's Genesis and Rapid Intensification Processes (GRIP) experiment.
 The scientists tracked and studied several storms in August and September of 2010, as they formed over the Atlantic Ocean and either petered out or grew into much larger hurricanes.
 They took measurements in, outside, and around the storms using sensor-laden airplanes and four NASA satellites watching from space.
-“GRIP’s mission is to understand the physical processes happening in a hurricane, but we will also take that information to improve forecasts,” said Michael Goodman, an atmospheric scientist at NASA Marshall Space Flight Center (MSFC).
+“GRIP’s mission is to understand the physical processes happening in a hurricane, but we will also take that information to improve forecasts,” said Michael Goodman, an atmospheric scientist at NASA's Marshall Space Flight Center.

 Like Karl, Hurricane Katrina in 2005 was a storm that started out meekly but got bigger, more powerful, and more devastating in a short time.
 Katrina went from a Category 3 hurricane with 130 mile per hour winds, to a Category 5 monster with 155 mile per hour winds in only nine hours.
 It became the costliest and one of the deadliest natural disasters to hit the United States, causing damages of up to $81 billion and killing more than 1,800 people.
 Although a weaker storm than Katrina, Karl did $5.1 billion in damage in the Veracruz, Mexico area and killed 22 people.
 What was it about Katrina and Karl’s winds, clouds, or environment that made them grow so powerful, so fast?
 “Forecasting the locations or the track of a storm has improved a lot over the last twenty years,” Goodman said.
 “But scientists haven’t made a lot of progress in knowing if a storm is going to rapidly intensify.”